szczyglis-dev/py-gpt/docs/source/accessibility.rst

 - Read the calendar memos
 - Enable the camera
 - Disable the camera
-- Capture the camera
+- Capture image from camera
 - Create a new context
 - Go to the previous context
 - Go to the next context
-- Go to the last context
+- Go to the latest context
 - Focus on the input
 - Send the input
 - Clear the input